 I use this toner every day and night after cleansing or masking.
 It's steeped in antioxidants, it's alcohol-free, and it gets every last bit of the day off.

 I actually keep this toner at my parents' house in Arizona so I don't have as many products to pass through TSA.
-Since it has a super-simple (not to mention organic) ingredient list, I feel good about applying it to my skin, and it also incorporates ingredients like witch hazel and apple cider vinegar, which clarify and help stave off pesky pimples.
+Since it has a super-simple (not to mention organic) ingredient list, I feel good about applying it to my skin, and it also incorporates ingredients like witch hazel and apple cider vinegar meant clarify and help stave off pesky pimples.

 Serums and Gels

-Yes, I realize my entire serum and actives regimen is a vision of Renée Rouleau, but I swear by each and every one of these products, and I think my stringent and loyal use is one of the main reasons my skin has improved some much in the past few months.
+Yes, I realize my entire serum and actives regimen is a vision of Renée Rouleau, but I swear by each and every one of these products, and I think my stringent and loyal use is one of the main reasons my skin has improved so much in the past few months.
 Here's how it goes: For three days straight, I apply this Skin Correcting serum (which prevents acne and evens out discoloration) and then I'll switch to the Pore & Wrinkle (below) for the next three.

 Though the smell is strong (like many high-quality serums), this exfoliating serum helps preserve a youthful glow and keeps acne-prone skin balanced with a strategic blend of niacinamide and acids (glycolic, salicylic, and lactic.)
 It also lessens discoloration with continued use due to the exfoliation.